ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 ### Deploy with ARM template

 I always start by creating my workbook through the Azure Portal in my Dev environment.
-Once your done, you can download an ARM Template that you can convert to a Bicep script.
+Once you're done, you can download an ARM Template that you can convert to a Bicep script.
 To do this, open the workbook in Edit mode and click the Advanced Editor button.

 ![Edit Workbook - Advanced Editor](../../../../../images/deploy-azure-workbook-with-bicep/edit-workbook-advanced-editor.png)